W. P. A. Soundarapandian Nadar: Career

 Nadar served as a member of the Madras Legislative Council from 1920 to 1937.
 He represented the interests of the Nadar community in the Justice Party as well as the council.
 He also served as the President of the Ramnad District board from 1928 to 1930 and Madura District Board from 1943 to 1947.

 Social activism

-Invoking the ideologies of Periyar, he urged Nadars to advocate Self-Respect marriages and inter-caste dining.
+Invoking the ideologies of Periyar, he urged Nadars to advocate Self-Respect marriages.
 He was selected by Periyar as the president of the first self-respect conference held in 1929.
 It is also rumoured that he had provided financial support for the Anti-Hindi agitation of 1937-40.
 Acknowledging the agitation's popular support, Lord Erskine, the then Governor of Madras wrote to Viceroy Linlithgow in July 1938 that "Compulsory Hindi has been the cause of great trouble in this province and is certainly contrary to the wishes of the bulk of the population..."